MrJustPeachy/100-days-of-ML-DL-code/README.md

 **Thoughts:** Node is so hard to work with sometimes.
 I honestly got stuck just figuring out how to get a node app to serve up my HTML, CSS, and JS files, but I have it up now.
 I can finally get back to the purpose of this journey - learning more about AI.
 Although now I have a good understanding of how Node works too :).
 Sorry for the break - I had some other things I was figuring out.

+# Day 12: September 2 - 4
+**Today's Progress**: I was able to run the [tensorflow examples](https://github.com/tensorflow/tfjs-examples) using Parcel (they don't mention that you need this to run the program in their documentation).

+**Thoughts:** Getting these started was important because it will allow me to understand how these projects are structured and implement style transfer in the browser!